open-contracting/standard_extension_template/README.md

 Any changes to existing fields should respect the [Conformance documentation](http://standard.open-contracting.org/latest/en/schema/conformance_and_extensions/).

 Here are some simple examples illustrating how this works.
-All the following examples modify release-schema.json using the extension mechanism.
+All of them modify release-schema.json using the extension mechanism.

 Add a new field "newField" to the release.
 ```